sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ![Critical Flip card](images/critical_flip_card.png){ width=2.5inch }

 One of the 20 cards in your Deckahedron is the "Critical Success card".
-It has a ✔✔ symbol on every edge and a green circle in the middle.
+It has a ✔✔✔ symbol on every edge and a circular green symbol in the middle.

 If you *resolve a flip* with the Critical Success card, you can do two things: